5th Grade

 Behavior and Discipline

 In our classroom, I emphasize respect, honesty, responsibility, and citizenship.
-Using our Religion and Growing with God curriculums as well as the 5th grade D.A.R.E program, students will continue to learn how to identify and manage their emotions and behavior.
+Using our Religion and Growing with God curriculums, students will continue to learn how to identify and manage their emotions and behavior.
 Consistent routines, clear expectations, and positive feedback are key pillars of 5th grade behavior management.

 In the event of unacceptable behavior, students will be given a warning to correct it before receiving a logical consequence.
 Logical consequences are ones that are relevant, respectful, realistic, and give the student a chance to learn from their mistakes.